ibm-js/deliteful/CONTRIBUTING.md

 ## Is It Really a Support Issue

-If you aren't sure if your contribution is needed or necessary, please visit the [support forum][] before attempting to submit a pull request or a ticket.
+If you aren't sure if your contribution is needed or necessary, please visit the [support forum][ml-users] before attempting to submit a pull request or a ticket.

-## Search Dojo Toolkit's Bug Database
+## Search Project Bug Base

-We require every commit to be tracked via our [bug database][].
+We require every commit, bug or enhancement to be tracked via our [bug database][].
 It is useful, before you get too far, that you have checked that your issue isn't already known, otherwise addressed?
 If you think it is a valid defect or enhancement, please open a new ticket before submitting your pull request.

 ## Discuss Non-Trivial Contributions with the Committers

-If your desired contribution is more than a non-trivial fix, you should discuss it on the [contributor's mailing list][dojo-contrib].
+If your desired contribution is more than a non-trivial fix, you should discuss it on the [contributor's mailing list][ml-dev].
 If you currently are not a member, you can request to be added.

 ## Contributor License Agreement